 - Make a study routine for yourself.
 Nope, not a detailed one.
 Just a list of the subjects you want to read daily in the upcoming days.
 Don’t list down what topics you would read.

-- Get a copy of the syllabus for Mains printed.
+- Get a copy of the JEE Main syllabus printed.
 This is more of a confidence-boosting thing as you can keep a track of how much you are prepared.
-Seeing the prepared things crossed off some list helps calm our erratic mindset in the last month and helps boost self-confidence.
+Seeing the prepared things crossed off some list helps calm our erratic mindset in the remaining months and helps boost self-confidence.